Zgrill2/ShimmeringReach-FVTT/README.md

 * Initiative gets rolled and combatants are sorted each round

 ## What is coming?
-* Togglable custom caracter buffs/debuffs that modify raw numeral values like defenses, soaks, and skills
+* Togglable custom character buffs/debuffs that modify raw numeral values like defenses, soaks, and skills

 ## Future Plans
 * Ability data will be populatable in character sheets